ShamyukthaVP/Codsoft/README.md

 # Codsoft
-As a part of nternship offered by CODSOFT.
+As a part of internship offered by CODSOFT.
 I have completed 3 tasks related to datascience